christytan/OCI-GoldenGate/Goldengate.md

 July 30, 2019
 </td>
 <td class="td-banner">
-# Lab 14: SettingUpGoldenGatetoReplicateDataFromOn-PremiseDatabaseToATP-Dedicated-using-single-gg-instance
+# Lab 14: Real-time data migration to ATP Dedicated using Goldengate microservice
 </td></tr><table>

 ## Introduction

-Data Replication is a essential part of your efforts and tasks when you are migrating your oracle databases from one one provider to another.
-Oracle provides you with more than one option to acheive this based on the type of Oracle Database you want to move to.
-In this case, we are considering the usecase where we want to migrate to the Autonomous Transaction processing - Dedicated (ATP-D) database.
-Since your ATP-D is going to reside in your private network and will not be accessible from public internet.
-We have to achieve with a different approach to replicate data to an ATP-D instance rather than the normal methods which we use in general.
+Data Replication is a essential part of your efforts and tasks when you are migrating your Oracle databases.
+While data migration can be acheived in many ways, there are fewer options when downtime tolerance is low and live, trickle feed replication may be the only way.
+Oracle Cloud Infrastructure Marketplace provides a goldengate microservice that can easily be setup for logical data replication between a variety of databases.
+In this hands-on lab we will setup goldengate to replicate data from a 12.2 Oracle database comparable to an 'on-prem' source database to an ATP Dedicated database in OCI.
+This approach is recommended while migrating most production or business critical application to Autonomous dedicated.

+Why Golden Gate?

-To achieve this usecase, we are going to use Oracle Golden Gate to perform real time data replication from your on-premise database to the ATP-D database.
-Oracle GoldenGate 12c offers a real-time, log-based change data capture (CDC) and replication software platform to meet the needs of today’s transaction-driven applications.
-The software provides capture, routing, transformation, and delivery of transactional data across heterogeneous environments in real time.
-Oracle GoldenGate only captures and moves committed database transactions to insure that transactional integrity is maintained at all times.
+- Oracle Golden Gate is an enterprise grade tool which can provide near real time data replication from one database to another.
+- Oracle GoldenGate offers a real-time, log-based change data capture (CDC) and replication software platform to meet the needs of today’s transaction-driven applications.
+It provides capture, routing, transformation, and delivery of transactional data across heterogeneous environments in real time can be acheived using Golden Gate.
+- Oracle GoldenGate only captures and moves committed database transactions to insure that transactional integrity is maintained at all times.
 The application carefully ensures the integrity of data as it is moved from the source database or messaging system, and is applied to any number of target databases or messaging systems.

-Why would you use Oracle Golden Gate?

-Oracle GoldenGate 12c offers several key advantages:
-- » Continuous, real-time data movement with low latency
-- » Negligible impact and overhead on source and target systems
-- » No requirement for a middle-tier server
-- » Tight integration with Oracle Data Integrator Enterprise Edition for complex transformations
-- » No downtime for batch processing
-- » Complete data recoverability in case of outages or failures
-- » Read-consistent data movement while maintaining referential integrity
-- » Ability to apply transformations and mappings within the target database
-- » Ability to use the same product in different topologies for different solutions such    as continuous availability and zero-downtime upgrades and migrations

 [Learn More](http://www.oracle.com/us/products/middleware/data-integration/oracle-goldengate-realtime-access-2031152.pdf)